Why Correcting Your Exams is the Key to Better Grades

 When you get back assignments or tests, what do you do with them?
 Do you go over them?
 Do you read the comments?
 Do you correct the answers?

-Most students check their marks, then plan to go over the assignment later when they get home.
+Most students check their marks and then plan to review the assignment when they get home.
 When they get back, this doesn’t happen.
-Instead, it’s filed away in their binder, and attention is directed toward the new material.
+Instead, the assignment is filed away in their binder, and attention is directed toward the new material.

 This is understandable, considering how fast post-secondary studies move.
-Often, several concepts are discussed in a single lecture.
-By the following class, we have moved on to yet another topic.
-It would be understandable if it took all your focus just to stay current.
+Several concepts are often discussed in a single lecture, and by the following class, we have moved on to another topic.
+It would be understandable if staying current took all your focus.

 What if I told you these comments are vital to understanding this current coursework?
 Going through and reading these comments is crucial for future assignments and could significantly impact your final exam scores.

 Grab your red pen!
-We are about to discuss 10 reasons why you should correct your exams and assignments.
+We are going to discuss 10 reasons why you should correct your exams and assignments.
 We will also dive into why this practice is vital to your success.

 How correcting exams and assignments helps build memory cues.

 Memory cues are crucial to being able to retrieve the correct information at test time.
-When you study, you are strengthening these mental pathways to ensure that you both understand the concept and can easily communicate your knowledge.
+When you study, you strengthen these mental pathways to ensure you understand the concept and can easily communicate your knowledge.

 When you review exams and assignments, you can significantly strengthen some of these cues.
 The questions you answered incorrectly will trigger an emotional response.
 It will obviously hurt a bit that you answered these questions wrong.
 This pang will be what cements the concept in your memory.

 Studies have proven that reading the feedback and correcting these questions will help to amend your understanding of the concept.
-When you encounter these questions again in the future, you will remember the hurt you felt when you answered them wrong.
-This feeling will lead you to reflect on the feedback and amendment, which will tie into the right answer.
+When you encounter these questions again, you will remember the hurt you felt when you answered them wrong.
+This feeling will lead you to reflect on the feedback and amendment, which will tie into the correct answer.

 10 Reasons Why You Should Correct Your Exams and How This is Vital to Your Success

-Study strategies that allow you to use your time smarter are some of the best options available to students.
-Correcting exams and assignments is one of those options.
-This strategy is crucial to reviewing gaps in your understanding and then filling them in.
+Study strategies that allow students to use their time smarter are some of the best options.
+Correcting exams and assignments is one such strategy.
+This strategy is crucial for reviewing gaps in understanding and then filling them in.

 Reviewing incorrect answers and reading the feedback will help you to understand what you got wrong and adjust.
 You can also mark your own practice quizzes and reap the same benefits.